edsu/aotycount/README.md

 # aotycount

-A small script to count the common albums in the album of the year lists recorded in [@hubgit](https://github.com/hubgit)'s https://aoty.hubmed.org/.
+A small script to count the common albums in the album of the year lists recorded in [@hubgit]'s https://aoty.hubmed.org/.
 The basic, and perhaps flawed, idea is that the more lists an album is on, the higher priority I should give to checking it out, to see what all the fuss is about.

-(Thanks for the lists @hubgit!)
+(Thanks for the lists [@hubgit]!)

 ```
 $ ./aotycount.py 2023